iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.adph.exposurenotifications___v1.3/report.md

 > Nice concept but completely stopped working.
 Also probably not enough users to be worthwhile even when it was functioning.<br> :date: __2021-01-12 12:53:38__

 > It didn't do anything I had the Virus and it didn't go off<br> :date: __2021-01-12 01:30:58__

-> Does not work.
-Does not check for exposure<br> :date: __2021-01-11 22:20:13__

-> When I first installed the app, it checked about once a day for exposure.
-Then it stopped checking.
-The last time it checked was the middle of December.
-I uninstalled and reinstalled several days ago, and even though I occasionally see downloads related to the app, it still says 'exposure never checked'.<br> :date: __2021-01-09 01:34:05__

-> This app does not work.
-As soon as I put my phone number in, it will reroute to my school's home page and it keeps doing this repeatedly even when I restart my phone or uninstall the app and reinstalled it back.<br> :date: __2021-01-07 01:50:43__

-> Won't let me report a positive test<br> :date: __2021-01-01 02:38:03__

-> This app is pretty much inert.
-Not enough people using it.<br> :date: __2020-12-31 16:02:49__